Googling ‘songwriting tips’ will give you about 2 million results in 0.42 seconds. That’s a lot of tips.

 Sometimes you have to take drastic measures to make them work.

-So think outside the box and and get in touch with your best possible resource for writing songs:
+So think outside the box and get in touch with your best possible resource for writing songs: